patrickfrey/mewa/doc/faq.md

 ### How to handle lexical scopes?

 The _Scope_ (referring to the lexical scope) is part of the type database and represented as pair of integer numbers, the first element specifying the start of the _scope_ and the second the first element after the last element of the _scope_.
 Every definition (type,reduction,instance) has a _scope_ definition attached.
-Depending on the current _scope step_ (an integer number) only the subset of definitions having a _scope_ covering it are visible when resolving a type.
+Depending on the current _scope step_ (an integer number) only the subset of definitions having a _scope_ covering it are visible when resolving or deriving a type.
 The current _scope_ and the current _scope step_ are set by the tree traversal function before calling the function attached to a node.
 The current _scope_ is set to its previous value after calling the function attached to a node. _Scope_ is usually used to envelop code blocks.
 Substructures on the other hand are preferrably implemented with a context type attached to the definition.
 So class or structure member is defined as type with a name and the owner is attached as context type to it.
 Every resolve type query can contain a set of context type candidates.

 <a name="scopeInstanceAndAllocators"/>

 ### How to store and access scope bound data?

-_Scope_ bound data in form of a Lua object can be stored with [typedb:set_instance](#set_instance) and retrieved exactly with [typedb:this_instance](#this_instance) and with inheritance (enclosing _scopes_ inherit an object from the parent _scope_) with [typedb:get_instance](#get_instance).
+_Scope_ bound data in form of a Lua object can be stored with [typedb:set_instance](#set_instance) and retrieved exactly with [typedb:this_instance](#this_instance) and implying inheritance (enclosing _scopes_ inherit an object from the parent _scope_) with [typedb:get_instance](#get_instance).

 <a name="tracing"/>

 ### How to debug/trace the _Mewa_ functions?

 A developer of a compiler front-end with Lua using _Mewa_ should not have to debug a program with a C/C++ debugger if something goes wrong.
-Fortunately the _Mewa_ code for the important functions like typedb:resolve_type and typedb:derive_type is so simple that I wrote parallel implementations in Lua that do the same.
+Fortunately, the _Mewa_ code for the important functions like typedb:resolve_type and typedb:derive_type is simple.
+I wrote parallel implementations in Lua that do the same.
 The _typedb_ API has been extended with convenient functions that make such parallel implementations possible.
 You find them in examples/typesystem_utils.lua:

  * utils.getResolveTypeTrace( typedb, contextType, typeName, tagmask) is the equivalent of typedb:resolve_type
  * utils.getDeriveTypeTrace( typedb, destType, srcType, tagmask, tagmask_pathlen, max_pathlen) is the equivalent of typedb:derive_type

  Both functions are not returning a result though, but just printing a trace of the search and returning this trace as dump.

-Besides that you find 2 functions in examples/typesystem_utils.lua that dump the scope tree of definitions:
+Besides that you find two functions in examples/typesystem_utils.lua that dump the scope tree of definitions:
  * function utils.getTypeTreeDump( typedb) dumps all reductions defined, arranges the definitions in in a tree where the nodes correspond to scopes
  * function utils.getReductionTreeDump( typedb) dumps all types defined, arranges the definitions in in a tree where the nodes correspond to scopes

 I must admit that I have rarely used the tree dump functions.
 They are tested though.
-I just found that the trace functions of typedb:resolve_type and typedb:derive_type showed to be much more useful in practice.
+I just found that the trace functions for typedb:resolve_type and typedb:derive_type showed to be much more useful in practice.

 <a name="typeQualifiers"/>